All the best Labor Day sales to shop this weekend | CNN Underscored

 - Theory: Everything is 50% to 80% off at the Theory Outlet’s Labor Day sale.

-- Threadless: Underscored readers get an exclusive 25% off with the CNN25.
+- Threadless: Underscored readers get an exclusive 25% off with the code CNN25.

 - Under Armour: Take an extra 25% off outlet products, plus free shipping on orders worth $60+ with the code LDW25.